5 Unusual Types of Animal Milk Around the World

 photography by: Editor GoI Monitor

-There are very few examples of staple food items that shaped human civilization throughout the history like milk, as this nutritious liquid has been vastly consumed for at least 7,000 years at different parts of Earth.
-Despite the fact that roughly 65 percent of the world's population has lactose intolerance to some extent, making milk partly or fully indigestible, it still has a growing presence in practically any global market.
-While cow-milk based dairy products are by far the most widespread type in almost every country, sheep, goat and even buffalo milks also play a major role, reflected in the myriad of flavors and aromas this industry has to offer.
-It might come as a surprise, yet there are parts of the world where other sorts of milks, which some of you might regard as undrinkable, are consumed regularly, five of which are particularly intriguing and bewildering to grasp.
+There are very few examples of staple food items that have shaped human civilization throughout history like milk, as this nutritious liquid has been widely consumed for at least 7,000 years in different parts of the Earth.
+Despite the fact that roughly 65 percent of the world's population has lactose intolerance to some extent, making milk partly or fully indigestible, it still has a growing presence in practically every global market.
+While cow-milk-based dairy products are by far the most widespread type in almost every country, sheep, goat, and even buffalo milk also play a major role, reflected in the myriad of flavors and aromas this industry has to offer.
+It might come as a surprise, but there are parts of the world where other sorts of milk, which some of you might regard as undrinkable, are consumed regularly, five of which are particularly intriguing and bewildering to grasp.

 Horse Milk, Mongolia and Central Asia

-It’s difficult to overstate the cultural importance of Horses in Mongolia and throughout all of Central Asia, as this equine beast is far more than just a low-tech method of transportation, but a major food source, herding assistant and the highlight of many large-scale events.
+It’s difficult to overstate the cultural importance of horses in Mongolia and throughout all of Central Asia, as this equine beast is far more than just a low-tech method of transportation; it is a major food source, herding assistant, and the highlight of many large-scale events.

-Perhaps the most exceptional part of this national obsession over horses is the widespread consumption of fermented mare milk, Airag or Kumis as it’s locally known in Mongolia and Central Asia respectively.
+Perhaps the most exceptional part of this national obsession with horses is the widespread consumption of fermented mare milk, airag or kumis, as it’s locally known in Mongolia and Central Asia, respectively.

-Due to the milk’s relative high content of lactose, it can be transformed into an alcoholic beverage by a fermentation process, in which yeasts make the milk alcoholic and fizzy while lactobacillus bacteria increases its level of acidity.
+Due to the milk’s relatively high content of lactose, it can be transformed into an alcoholic beverage through a fermentation process, in which yeasts make the milk alcoholic and fizzy, while lactobacillus bacteria increase its level of acidity.

-Whereas modern processing is rather industrial and large scale, customarily, after the mare milking is completed, the milk is filtered through a locally woven fabric, then poured into a small container hung on the entrance of a yurt or a ger, where it’s being fermented for a couple of days, occasionally shaken by people who go in or out, insuring the milk is being evenly fermented.
+Whereas modern processing is rather industrial and large-scale, customarily, after the mare is milked, the milk is filtered through a locally woven fabric, then poured into a small container hung at the entrance of a yurt or ger, where it’s fermented for a couple of days, occasionally shaken by people who go in or out, ensuring the milk is evenly fermented.

 Mare milking in Mongolia